dvkwiat/dvkwiat.github.io/_pages/teaching.md

 # Teaching Assistant Experience

 I worked as a teaching assistant for ECON 2010 (Introduction to Microeconomics), ECON 3720 (Introduction to Econometrics), and ECON 5090 (Mathematics for Economists).
 This role involved teaching discussion sections, holding office hours, and grading.
+Contact: Marc Santugini, ms3ae@virginia.edu

 - **ECON 3720**: Primarily focused on teaching students how to use STATA for OLS, predictions, tests, and instrumental variables.
 I held weekly discussions on STATA and met with students in office hours to go over questions and assignments.
 - **ECON 2010**: Taught discussion sections on production and trade, the supply and demand model with various government interventions, and producer cost curves.